Monday 19th August 2024

 3. Multiply the rateable value by the multiplier.
 This will be the amount payable before rate relief.

-4. Deduct any business rate relief
+4. Deduct any business rate relief.

-Example Business Rates calculation 2023
+Example Business Rates calculation for 2023

-Sally's business property has a rateable value of £60,000 she applies the 2022-2023 standard multiplier (51.2 pence) because her rateable value is greater than £51,000
+Sally's business property has a rateable value of £60,000 she applies the 2022-2023 standard multiplier (51.2 pence), because her rateable value is greater than £51,000

 1. Rateable value = £60,000 (Post code was entered into the HMRC rateable value tool)